bem/bem-sdk/packages/naming.presets/README.md

 You can use this package to:

-* import an existed preset with [naming convention](https://bem.info/methodology/naming-convention/);
+* Import an existing preset with a [naming convention](https://bem.info/methodology/naming-convention/).
-* create a preset with a custom naming convention.
+* Create a preset with a custom naming convention.

 This package is useful when you want to create a new preset based on another preset, for example, to change only the modifier delimiter and keep other options unchanged.